-Gas and bloating often accompany gallbladder problems.
-Although there are many other symptoms experienced by patients with gallbladder diseases, this irritating, uncomfortable, and unsightly symptom is almost always present.
+It is not uncommon for gas and bloating to accompany gallbladder problems.
+Although patients with gallbladder diseases experience many other symptoms, this irritating, uncomfortable, and unsightly symptom is almost always present.
 What’s worse is that these symptoms may happen simultaneously!

-While gas and bloating may not be as disconcerting as a gallbladder attack, it is still a digestive complaint that can significantly affect quality of life.
-There are a number of possible reasons behind it aside from what’s happening in the biliary system.
+While gas and bloating may not be as problematic as a gallbladder attack, it is still a digestive complaint that significantly affects quality of life.
+There are several possible reasons behind it aside from what’s happening in the biliary system.
 As you read on, you will understand ten of the most common causes of gas and bloating.
 Knowing what these are may help save you from trouble.

 Before that, let us understand how gas naturally goes in and out of our bodies.